-- 1. Write the address of the PHY register to be scanned into the MIREGADR register. - Set the MIISCAN bit (MICMD<1>).
-The scan operation begins and the BUSY bit is set.
+- Write the address of the PHY register to be scanned into the MIREGADR register. - Set the MIISCAN bit (MICMD<1>).
+The scan operation begins and the BUSY bit is set after two Tcy.

 After MIISCAN is set, the NVALID (MISTAT<2>), SCAN and BUSY bits are also set.
-The first read operation will complete after 10.24 $\mu s.$ Subsequent reads will be done and the MIRDL and MIRDH registers will be continuously updated automatically at the same interval until the operation is cancelled.
+The first read operation will complete after 10.24 $\,\mu s$.
+Subsequent reads will be done and the MIRDL and MIRDH registers will be continuously updated automatically at the same interval until the operation is cancelled.
 The NVALID bit may be polled to determine when the first read operation is complete.